Skip to Main Content

 Line Producers

-Production management expertise across South Africa's world-class filming destinations, from Cape Town studios to Kruger National Park, the Garden Route, and Johannesburg's urban landscape.
+Production management expertise across South Africa's top-tier filming destinations, from Cape Town studios to Kruger National Park, the Garden Route, and Johannesburg's urban landscape.

-A line producer manages the day-to-day business operations of a film production, overseeing the budget, hiring crew, and ensuring resources are allocated efficiently across South Africa's diverse production landscape.
-As Africa's leading production hub, South Africa offers Cape Town Film Studios (one of the largest in Africa), a favorable exchange rate, diverse locations spanning Table Mountain to safari bushveld within a one-hour radius, and a production incentive of up to 25% for foreign productions with 5% additional for expenditure above ZAR 12 million.
+Here is how this works in practice.
+A line producer manages the day-to-day business operations of a film production, overseeing the budget, hiring crew, and making sure resources are allocated efficiently across South Africa's varied production scene.
+As Africa's top production hub, South Africa gives Cape Town Film Studios (one of the largest in Africa), a favorable exchange rate, varied locations spanning Table Mountain to safari bushveld within a one-hour radius, and a production incentive of up to 25% for foreign shoots with 5% extra for expenditure above ZAR 12 million.

-We connect you with South African line producers who understand the dtic-administered production incentive, the logistics of filming at Cape Town Film Studios, Sasani Studios in Johannesburg, and the SANParks permitting for Kruger and other national parks.
-Our professionals coordinate with the NFVF, Cape Town Film Permit Office, and KwaZulu-Natal Film Commission to maximize your incentive while managing crew visas and the favorable ZAR exchange rate.
+Here is the short of it.
+We connect you with South African line producers who know the dtic-administered production incentive, the logistics of filming at Cape Town Film Studios, Sasani Studios in Johannesburg, and the SANParks permitting for Kruger and other national parks.
+Our pros set up with the NFVF, Cape Town Film Permit Office, and KwaZulu-Natal Film Commission to boost your incentive while managing crew visas and the favorable ZAR exchange rate.

 ACT 01